 1. How long does the hiring process take?

-The average length of time to process a successful applicant is 6 to 9 months; however the hiring process can take longer than a year.
+The average length of time to process a successful applicant is 6 months; however the hiring process can take longer than a year.

 2. What is on the written test?